-The CPPM, which has a long standing experience in particle physics accelerator experiments, is joining Belle II in 2019 with an ERC consolidator grant obtained by Justine Serrano.
-The post doctoral researchers will have a key role in the group, starting the data analysis activity and supervising Ph.D. students.
-Travel to KEK for Belle II collaboration weeks and shift are foreseen.
+Work context: The successful candidates will be based at CPPM, Marseille, France (http://cppm.in2p3.fr) The CPPM, which has a long standing experience in particle physics accelerator experiments, has joined Belle II in 2019 with an ERC consolidator grant obtained by Justine Serrano.
+The post doctoral researcher will have a key role in the group.
+Travel to KEK for Belle II weeks and shifts are foreseen.

 - Ph.D. in Experimental Particle Physics

-- Excellent analysis and software skills, teamwork abilities and english knowledge
+- Excellent analysis and software skills (python, ROOT, C++), teamwork abilities and knowledge of English

 - Experience in Belle II data analysis is appreciated but not mandatory

-Interested physicists are invited to submit their application, including a cover motivation, curriculum vitae, list of publications and copies of university degrees.
-They should also arrange for three letters of recommendation to be sent by referees.
-Applications from women are highly encouraged.
+Additionnal informations: Interested physicists are invited to submit their application, including a cover motivation, curriculum vitae, list of publications and copies of university degrees.
+They should also arrange for three letters of recommendation.
+All documents should eb sent to Justine Serrano, email@example.com